sverweij/dependency-cruiser/doc/cli.md

 detect quite some violations - even when it only uses the default set of rules that comes with `--init`.
 It will not always possible to fix all the violations right away.
-This means that any run of dependency-cruiser will show violations you already decided to fix later - possibly burrying any new violations (which you probably want to avoid).
+This means that any run of dependency-cruiser will show violations you already decided to fix later - possibly burying any new violations (which you probably want to avoid).

 With this option you can avoid that.

 ### `--help` / no parameters

 Running with no parameters or with `--help` gets you help.
+It doesn't show all options documented here in order to keep it inviting to use.
+The ones left out
+are:

+- the _implied_ ones (e.g. `--config` implies the existence of a `--no-config` option)
+- ones that have an _alias_ to prevent a breaking change (`--validate` is an alias for `--config`)
+- ones that have been superseded by better options but were left in to prevent a breaking change (`--max-depth`; `--focus`/ `--focus-depth` and `--collapse` are both more powerful and to the point for most use cases)

 ## Options also available in dependency-cruiser configurations